You've Got to Hide Your Love Away: Composition and recording

 The song's lyrics are ambiguous.
 Potentially, Lennon could have been referring to the fact that, as a Beatle, he was expected to keep the fact he was married a secret.
 He could also have been writing about his inability to express his true 'loving' self in public and his feelings of isolation and paranoia related to fame.
 Some, such as singer Tom Robinson, have suggested that the song was written for the Beatles' manager Brian Epstein, who had to hide his homosexuality from the public.
 Lennon himself, however, never publicly discussed his inspiration for the lyrics.
 When the song was first written, Lennon used "two-foot tall" to rhyme with the "wall" in the first verse, but mistakenly said "two-foot small" when he sang the line to McCartney, and decided to keep it this way.
 Pete Shotton, Lennon's former bandmate from The Quarrymen, was present when the song was being composed, and suggested adding "Hey" to the start of the line in the refrain.

-The basic rhythm track was recorded first, followed by George Harrison's guitar and some extra percussion.
+The basic rhythm track was recorded first, followed by George Harrison's overdubbed 12-string guitar and some extra percussion.
 John Scott recorded a tenor flute in the spaces in Lennon's vocal track and an additional alto flute part, an octave higher than the first, on the last available track of the four-track machine.